 Drive between dawn and dusk only

 Another of our best tips for road trips in Australia and this is another we can’t emphasise enough: start out at dawn and finish your day’s driving before dusk to reduce the chances of hitting the wildlife that hits the road after dark.
 If you get tired don’t hesitate to pull up by the side of the road for a nap.
-Australian roads and highways have dedicated parking bays for that purpose, sometimes with water and toilets so by no means just stop anywhere.
+Australian roads and highways have dedicated parking bays or roadside rest areas for that purpose, sometimes with water and toilets, so by no means just stop anywhere.
+Also look out for the Driver Reviver sites, staffed by community volunteers supported by each state, where if you’re feeling tired you can stop to get a complimentary cup of tea and biscuits, along with some local advice.

 Listen to local sounds